bowo-prasetyo/forkbuild/docs/Architecture.md

    Stone Pack Castle  Bob's House

 Repository View explores the "contains" edge.
-World View explores the "near" edge.
+World View explores the "near" edge (future: via WorldLayoutProvider).
 Author View explores the "authored" edge.

-The publisher interface intentionally knows nothing about which view mode will consume its output.
-It simply produces a Publication.
-A future DiscoveryProvider (or the view layers themselves) decides how to index and present them.
+The three views consume the same DiscoveryProvider and Publication abstraction — no separate discovery systems.
+Repository View and Author View operate almost entirely on Publication metadata.
+World View loads the actual Document/World through LoadPublicationDocumentUseCase because it needs geometry and semantic information to render.
+This is the concrete demonstration of the Publication/Document boundary: Publication describes that something was published; World describes what exists.

 World Layout (future, not yet implemented)